-Amyloidosis are a heterogeneous group of diseases in which amyloids, misfolded proteins in fibril form, are deposited in the extracellular space leading to loss of organ function and premature death due to continuous accumulation.
-The generalized amyloidosis is almost always fatal.
+Amyloidosis is a heterogeneous group of diseases in which misfolded proteins in fibril form, known as amyloids, are deposited in the tissues; continuous accumulation leads to loss of organ function and premature death.
+Generalized amyloidosis is almost always fatal.
 The specific protein deposited as amyloid determines the amyloid class.
 To date, there are more than 25 amyloid classes described.
 Even within a class there are several different syndromes which makes a clinical diagnosis of amyloidosis very complex.
-There are local, organ-limited and generalized amyloidosis with different pathogenesis requiring individual therapy.
-Therefore, a precise diagnosis is required for a specific therapy.
+There are local, organ-limited and generalized amyloidosis with different pathogeneses that require individual therapy.
+Therefore, a precise diagnosis is a prerequisite for a specific therapy.

 In addition to the acquired forms of amyloidosis (e.g., as a result of malignancy or chronic inflammatory disease), hereditary forms have been described which mostly follow an autosomal dominant mode of inheritance.
 The most common amyloidosis involves Alzheimer’s disease and type II diabetes.
-Among the generalized forms, the amyloidosis associated with monoclonal gammopathies (AH: Immunoglobulin heavy chain; AHL: Immunoglobulin heavy and light chain; AL: Immunoglobulin light chain) and the amyloidosis of the transthyretin type (ATTR) are the most common.
-ATTR type includes two groups, the sporadic old-age amyloidosis with mainly cardiac symptoms and the hereditary ATTR amyloidosis which not only occurs at a younger age but also presents as familial polyneuropathy with progressive ascending polyneuropathy, cardiomyopathy, cardiac dysrhythmia, diarrhea and malabsorption.
-In AA amyloidosis caused by chronic inflammation, amyloid is found mainly in parenchymal organs such as the spleen, kidney, liver, and intestine.
+Among the generalized forms, amyloidosis associated with monoclonal gammopathies (AH: immunoglobulin heavy chain; AHL: immunoglobulin heavy and light chain; AL: immunoglobulin light chain) and transthyretin-related amyloidosis (ATTR) are the most common.
+The ATTR type includes two groups: sporadic amyloidosis of old-age with mainly cardiac symptoms and hereditary ATTR amyloidosis, which occurs at a younger age and presents as familial polyneuropathy with progressive ascending polyneuropathy, cardiomyopathy, cardiac dysrhythmia, diarrhea and malabsorption.
+In AA amyloidosis caused by chronic inflammation, amyloid is found mainly in parenchyma of organs such as the spleen, kidney, liver, and intestine.

-- Detection of amyloid in a tissue sample using Congo red staining.
-Tissue is obtained by excision but usually by biopsies from organs (heart, kidney, intestine, rectum, skin, liver, and others) or by aspiration of subcutaneous fat tissue.
-Amyloids are histologically detected by green birefringence in polarized light.
+1. Histological detection of amyloid in a tissue sample using Congo red staining.
+Tissue is obtained by excision or more usually by organ biopsy (heart, kidney, intestine, rectum, skin, liver, and others) or aspiration of subcutaneous fat tissue.
+Amyloids are detected by green birefringence in polarized light.

-- The second step is the immunohistochemical classification of the amyloidosis using specially designed antibodies.
-Currently, these are not commercially available but the analysis is available as a service (www.amymed.de).
+2. Immunohistochemical classification of the amyloidosis using specially produced antibodies.
+These are not commercially available, but the analysis is available as a service (www.amymed.de).

-- Upon indication or detection of a hereditary amyloidosis, molecular genetic analysis of the identified protein is performed.
+3. If a hereditary amyloidosis is indicated or detected, molecular genetic analysis of the identified protein is performed.

-The most common hereditary form of amyloidosis is transthyretin amyloidosis (ATTR).
+The most common hereditary form of amyloidosis is transthyretin-related amyloidosis (ATTR).
 It is caused by pathogenic variants in the TTR gene and follows an autosomal dominant mode of inheritance.
 The most common causative variant is p.(Val50Met) (Portuguese Japanese form).
 The TTR gene codes for the serum protein transthyretin (prealbumin).
 To date, over 80 disease-causing variants in this gene are known to cause amyloidosis.
 Since the liver is the main source of transthyretin synthesis, liver transplantation has been the only effective treatment for ATTR amyloidosis.
-Since the end of 2011, Tafamidis, an active ingredient that stabilizes the tetramer configuration of TTR, has been available.
-As a result, amyloid formation is decreased.
+However, since the end of 2011, tafamidis, an active ingredient that stabilizes the tetramer configuration of TTR and reduces amyloid formation, has been available.
 Tafamidis is approved for the treatment of patients with TTR-related stage 1 polyneuropathy (ambulatory without regular use of walking aids) in Germany.

-The following list provides an overview of the hereditary amyloidosis which differ not only in organ manifestation but also in the various variants by which each of the hereditary amyloidosis can be diagnosed very precisely.
+The following list provides an overview of the types of hereditary amyloidosis which differ not only in organ manifestation but also in the different variants by which each of the hereditary amyloidosis can be precisely diagnosed.
 Therefore, molecular genetic detection of the respective variants is important for prognosis and individual therapy.

-- Amyloid-A1,2 (AA): Familial Mediterranean fever FMF type I, FMF type II, Muckle-Wells syndrome (MWS), Various periodic fever syndromes (TRAPS)
+- Amyloid-A1,2 (AA): familial Mediterranean fever FMF type I, FMF type II, Muckle-Wells syndrome (MWS), various periodic fever syndromes (TNF-receptor associated periodic syndrome, TRAPS)